d4lootSystems

 The Codex of Power

-The Codex of Power is essentially an account-wide repository of Aspects.
-The Aspects here are collected from completing dungeons, as stated above.
+The Codex of Power is essentially an account-wide collection of all available Aspects.
+The Aspects you received from salvaging gear or from completing dungeons will all register in the Codex.
 Assuming you have the relevant area of the world map explored, clicking an Aspect that you do not have in your Codex of Power will highlight its dungeon on the map for you.

 Imprinting Aspects